sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 #### Step 1: Import the Data

 For this tutorial, we'll be using the Superstore dataset.
 It's built in with every Tableau installation.
+The data is meant to simulate sales data from a huge retailer.

 When you open Tableau, you'll see this homescreen: